-Taking Ayahuasca is a one in a lifetime experience.
+Taking Ayahuasca is a one-in-a-lifetime experience.
 In New York, Ayahuasqueros set up the event in a private studio or house previously arranged for the ceremony.
 The setting is essential for an enlightening experience.
 First, the ayahuasqueros carefully prepare the participants.
 They are advised to be open to the insights or (sometimes uncomfortable) ideas faced during trance.
 Those who either have high blood pressure or take antidepressants are not fit to drink Ayahuasca.
-It is also suggested to do a previous fasting since the brew induces nausea.
+It is also suggested to do the previous fasting since the brew induces nausea.
 Actually, everyone is given bags to vomit, having been reassured it is only a side effect.

 The effects unleash after thirty minutes.
 Every experience is unique but many consider it a journey of self-discovery, seizing emotional healing, and a personal purpose.
 This transcendental event is accompanied by visions, colors, geometric patterns, etc. Taking ayahuasca is often depicted as having the equivalent of 10 years of psychotherapy in just one day.